cerebralideas/Cerebral-Coding-Guide/readme.md

 	7. Collaborate and ask for code reviews, i.e. don't develop in a bubble!

+	8. Mark tasks for yourself and others by starting a comment with `TODO:`.

-	8. Be awesome and write beautifully clean and inspiring code.
+	9. Be awesome and write beautifully clean and inspiring code.

 2. ## Table of Contents